| Lion Internet Worm

 third is almost identical to the Ramen worm, except that its exploits are

+replaced by the bind exploit.
 Each version of the Lion Worm shares the same core components.
 The worm

 is composed of a tcp connect portscanner, the bind exploit, and several